eosc-kc/keycloak-idp-hashedId-mapper/README.md

 ### Installation instructions (versions >= 1.2.0):

-1. Compile the plugin jar i.e. 'mvn clean install' or just get a built one from the "actions" tab.
+1. Compile the plugin jar i.e. 'mvn clean install' or just get a built one from the "Releases" link on the right sidebar.
 2. Drop the jar into the folder $KEYCLOAK_BASE/standalone/deployments/ and let all the hot-deploy magic commence.

 ### Installation instructions (versions < 1.2.0):

-1. Compile the plugin jar i.e. 'mvn clean install' or just get a built one from the "actions" tab.
+1. Compile the plugin jar i.e. 'mvn clean install' or just get a built one from the "Releases" link on the right sidebar.

-Create the following folders:
+2. Create the following folders:
 $KEYCLOAK_BASE/modules/system/layers/keycloak/org/keycloak/keycloak-idp-hashedId-mapper
 $KEYCLOAK_BASE/modules/system/layers/keycloak/org/keycloak/keycloak-idp-hashedId-mapper/main